Arctomys Cave: Exploration

 Arctomys Cave was discovered in 1911, and first reported in the Canadian Alpine Journal in 1912 by mountaineer A.O.
 Wheeler who, accompanied by Conrad Kain, Byron Harmon George Kinney and 'Curly' Phillips, had descended to a waterfall at a depth of about 80 metres, stating that: "Beyond that the going is wet and the exploration was not carried further, as there was no change in the character of the subterranean shaft."
 There is no record of subsequent visitation until 1971 - 1973 when cavers from the McMaster University Climbing and Caving Club, Guelph University Caving Club, Alberta Speleological Society and some visiting British cavers explored and surveyed the cave to its maximum depth of -522 metres.
 Passages above the entrance were surveyed by British and Canadian cavers in 1983 resulting in the current vertical range of 536 metres.
-Arctomys Cave was the deepest known cave in Canada for many years, until surpassed by Bisaro Anima in 2017 with its depth of 670 m.
+Arctomys Cave was the deepest known cave in Canada for many years, until surpassed by Heavy Breather in 2010 at 653m and then by Bisaro Anima in 2017 with its depth of 670 m.